sophiamyang/daily_email/README.md

 # Daily Positive Thoughts Email System

-An automated system that sends personalized encouraging emails using Google Forms/Sheets, Mistral AI, and Gmail.
-The goal is to brighten people's day with AI-generated positive messages tailored to their current situation.
+I created this project because I wanted to receive personalized encouraging messages every day.
+Sometimes we all need a little positivity in our inbox!
+The system uses AI to generate uplifting messages.

-## Want to Receive Daily Positive Thoughts?
+## Want to Join Me?

+If you'd also like to receive daily positive thoughts:
-Fill out this form to subscribe: [Daily Positive Thoughts Signup](https://forms.gle/SzCf7zVF5KtvndNh6)
+- Fill out this form: [Daily Positive Thoughts Signup](https://forms.gle/SzCf7zVF5KtvndNh6)
+- Get daily personalized messages

-**Note:** This is a demo project running for fun - no guarantee on how long the service will continue.
-Feel free to unsubscribe anytime by responding "UNSUBSCRIBE" to any email.
+**Note:** This is my fun side project - I'll keep it running as long as I can, but no guarantees!
+You can unsubscribe anytime by replying "UNSUBSCRIBE" to any email.

 ## How It Works

-1. You share what's on your mind through the Google Form
+1. You tell me what's been on your mind through the Google Form
-2. The system uses Mistral AI to generate a personalized encouraging message
+2. The system uses Mistral AI to craft a personalized encouraging message
-3. You receive a daily email with positive thoughts related to your situation
+3. You get a daily email with positive thoughts
-4. You can unsubscribe anytime

-## Technical Components

-- `sheets.py`: Main script that handles recipient management and email sending
-- `send_email.py`: Email sending functionality
+4. Unsubscribe anytime if you no longer want the messages

 ## Run It Yourself

+Want to set up your own version?
+Here's how:

 1. Install required packages: